 How to Request Review by a Federal District Court

 All requests must be made in writing and be filed with the proper Federal District Court within 60 calendar days after receipt of the notice of the Appeal Council's decision.
 To request review by a Federal District Court, the amount remaining in controversy (AIC) must meet a threshold requirement.
 This amount is recalculated each year and may change.
 For calendar year 2023, the amount in controversy is $1,850.
-To view the Amount in Controversy Federal Register notice for calendar year 2023, see the "Related Links" section below.
+For calendar year 2024, the amount in controversy will decrease to $1,840.
+To view the Amount in Controversy Federal Register notices for calendar years 2023 and 2024, see the "Related Links" section below.

 For a description of the procedures an appellant must follow to request judicial review, or information about how the amount remaining in controversy is computed, go to section 70 in the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance in the "Downloads" section below.